Yukiya Amano: Views on nuclear power

-Yukiya Amano said, at the Center for Energy Sustainability and Economics' Nuclear Power Forum, "it is vital that concerns regarding safety and security are addressed.
+Yukiya Amano said at the Center for Energy Sustainability and Economics' Nuclear Power Forum, "it is vital that concerns regarding safety and security are addressed.
 Safety and security are primarily the responsibility of each sovereign state.
-However, the IAEA has a strong role to play, because an accident or malicious act may have far-reaching and cross-border consequences."
+However, the IAEA has a strong role to play because an accident or malicious act may have far-reaching and cross-border consequences."

 According to Amano, "(t)here has been a very significant improvement in the efficient and safe performance of the nuclear industry in the past two decades.
-This reflects factors including improved design, better operating procedures, a strengthened and more effective regulatory environment and the emergence of a strong safety culture.
-The IAEA promotes an integrated approach to nuclear safety, focusing on management systems, effective leadership and safety culture.
+This reflects factors including improved design, better operating procedures, a strengthened and more effective regulatory environment, and the emergence of a strong safety culture.
+The IAEA promotes an integrated approach to nuclear safety, focusing on management systems, effective leadership, and safety culture.
 It is important that countries' safety and security infrastructures keep pace with developments in all areas of nuclear science and technology.
 We must never be complacent."

 Official visit to the Philippines

 On 10 December 2010, at the opening session of the Nuclear Power Forum organised by Center for Energy Sustainability and Economics and Arc Media Global, Amano said that the IAEA has "provided assistance in strengthening the country´s capabilities in nuclear science and technology and energy planning" as well as "advice on developing a Human Resource Development Plan for Nuclear Energy."
 At the Forum, Amano said the Philippines "plays an important role at the global level, for example by chairing the Review Conference of the Treaty on the Non-Proliferation of Nuclear Weapons."

 The Philippines assumed presidency of the Nuclear Non-Proliferation Treaty Review Conference in May 2010, which discussed peaceful use of nuclear energy, non-proliferation, and disarmament of nations developing nuclear weapons.
 Amano also visited the Bataan Nuclear Power Plant on 11 December 2010, during the Forum's second day.
 According to the Philippine Department of Foreign Affairs, the IAEA can assess the possible rehabilitation of the plant.
 During Amano's official visit, he held meetings with Foreign Affairs Secretary Alberto Romulo, Science and Technology Secretary Mario Montejo and Energy Secretary Jose Rene Almendras.
 The Philippine government is also looking at expanding its cooperation with the IAEA in training health professionals in the use of cancer radiotherapy.

-Involvement in nuclear emergency after Japanese earthquake and tsunami
+Involvement in Japanese nuclear emergency after earthquake and tsunami

-After the Fukushima I nuclear accidents on 11 March 2011, Amano held a meeting with Prime Minister Naoto Kan in Tokyo on 18 March.
-Amano, "who had just arrived from the agency's headquarters ... said he would dispatch a team 'within days' to monitor radiation near the damaged plant."
-At the meeting, Amano said Kan "agreed on the necessity to disclose as much information as possible on the unfolding nuclear crisis in Fukushima.
+Following the Fukushima Daiichi nuclear accidents caused by earthquake and tsunami on 11 March 2011, Amano held a meeting with then-Japanese Prime Minister Naoto Kan in Tokyo on 18 March.
+Amano, who had just arrived from the agency's headquarters...said he would dispatch a team 'within days' to monitor radiation near the damaged plant."
+At the meeting, Amano said in his statement that he agreed on the necessity to disclose as much information as possible on the unfolding nuclear crisis in Fukushima.
 'What's important is coordination with international society and better transparency,' Mr. Amano told reporters before the meeting."